List of tallest buildings in Adelaide: 2000s–present

-Festival Centre (left), which will be adjoined to the upcoming Festival Tower 2.
+Adelaide Festival Centre (left), which will be adjoined to the upcoming Festival Tower 2.

-On June 2025, planners approved a proposal for Adelaide's next tallest building, and its first skyscraper above 150 m (492 ft), the 38-storey Festival Tower 2.
+In June 2025, planners approved a proposal for Adelaide's next tallest building, and its first skyscraper above 150 m (492 ft), the 38-storey Festival Tower 2.
 The tower will rise to 160 m (525 ft) tall, and will adjoin the existing 29-storey Festival Tower, which was built in 2023.
 Besides its height, the building planned to be sustainable, with "the biggest solar array of any commercial building in the city".
 It is intended to achieve carbon neutrality by 2028.
 The mixed-use tower would accommodate up to five thousand office workers, feature outdoor dining areas and retail tenancies on the ground floor, an elevated plaza space on level one, commercial office space, and a restaurant on level 36.
 The proposal has met some controversy due to its location on public land between the Adelaide Festival Centre and Parliament House.
 Nevertheless, according to planning minister Nick Champion, the building will "become a defining symbol of a city that is embracing a confident, modern future".

 An even taller skyscraper, named the Keystone Tower, was approved in 2024 in the East End.
 Set rise behind the heritage-listed Grand Lodge of the Australian Freemasons, the 37-storey mixed-use tower is planned to be 183 m (600 ft) tall, and would include the city's first Westin Hotel.